-If you go the store-bought route, pumpkin pie spice blends can vary by manufacturer but typically contain the more sweet-smelling spices like cinnamon, nutmeg, clove, and ginger.
+If you go the store-bought route, pumpkin pie spice blends can vary by manufacturer, but typically contain the more sweet-smelling spices, like cinnamon, nutmeg, clove, and ginger.
 Allspice and mace are also common ingredients.

 Making your own spice blend costs less than buying a big jar of something pre-made, especially if you already have most of the spices.
-It's also better to make smaller batches so that you use up the blend before it starts to go stale and loses its flavor.
-Finally, you can tinker the formula to what you like: go for some extra cinnamon or skip the cloves if you can't stand the flavor.
+It's also better to make smaller batches so you use up the blend before it starts to go stale and loses its flavor.
+Finally, you can tinker the formula to what you like: Go for some extra cinnamon, or skip the cloves if you can't stand the flavor.
 Trust me, once you've made your own, you'll never want to buy a commercial blend again.

 Ways to Use Pumpkin Pie Spice